MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/distribute-lob-apps-to-enterprises.md

 ---
-Description: You can publish line-of-business (LOB) apps directly to enterprises for volume acquisition via the Microsoft Store for Business or Microsoft Store for Education, without making the apps broadly available in the Store.
+description: You can publish line-of-business (LOB) apps directly to enterprises for volume acquisition via the Microsoft Store for Business or Microsoft Store for Education, without making the apps broadly available in the Store.
 title: Distribute LOB apps to enterprises ms.assetid: 2050126E-CE49-4DE3-AC2B-A572AC895158 ms.date: 01/16/2020